-Spike is motivated by love.
-In season two of Buffy, he teams up with the good guys to help save the world because he wants his girlfriend Drusilla back.
+Love serves as Spike’s primary motivation.
+In season two of Buffy, he teams up with the good guys to help save the world because he wants his girlfriend, Drusilla, back.
 Season five of Angel further cements that he was motivated by love rather than evil, with flashbacks of his early days as a vampire.
 He does evil things to impress Drusilla rather than for the sake of them.

 His turn to good is also motivated by love.
 When he falls in love with Buffy, he starts to help the crew fight evil.
-He doesn’t do it out of a moral imperative to be good, and in fact, he sometimes turns to evil to accomplish his goal of “helping.”
-His primary motivation for doing what he does is selfishness.
-He wants his love interest to return his favor and will do whatever it takes to achieve that goal, whether it’s good or evil.
+He doesn’t do it out of a moral imperative to be good; in fact, he sometimes turns to evil to accomplish his goal of “helping.”

-Twitch streamer ComehaveaBagel, who often streams Dungeons & Dragons as a Dungeon Master, considers the Marvel fan-favorite Deadpool an iconic example of chaotic neutral in action.
 As a mercenary, he doesn’t follow the code of conduct that other Marvel superheroes embrace.
-Instead, he does whatever he needs to in order to get the job done.
+Instead, he does whatever he needs to get the job done.

 Character Alignments are a Guide